MengyaXu/MengyaXu.github.io/_pages/teaching.md

 <!-- For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.

-Organize your courses by years, topics, or universities, however you like! --> Tutor for UTS 49928 Design Optimisation for Manufacturing (49928-2024-SPRING-CITY), 2024
+Organize your courses by years, topics, or universities, however you like! --> Instructor for UTU DTEK2081 Algorithmic Foundations of Robotic and AI, 2025

+Tutor for UTS 49928 Design Optimisation for Manufacturing (49928-2024-SPRING-CITY), 2024

 Tutor for UTS 49928 Design Optimisation for Manufacturing (49928-2023-SPRING-CITY), 2023